csc301-winter-2021/team-project-5-refuhope/deliverable-1/planning.md

 **Communications**

 The expected frequency for communication within our team is to keep each other updated on a weekly basis.
-This includes updates on responsibilites, as well as completed tasks.
+This includes updates on responsibilities, as well as completed tasks.
 We will be using a group chat for standard communication and Discord for meetings.
 In regards to partner communication, the expected frequency will be once every two weeks for meetings, which will be held using Google Meet (the platform of our partner's choice).
 For other communication, such as minor questions or clarifications outside of scheduled meeting times, we will use email.

 **Meetings**